Omnistac/zedux/README.md

 store.setState(9)
 ```

-The difference between dispatching an inducer and calling `store.setState()` is just semantics.
+Dispatching an inducer and calling `store.setState()` are functionally similar, but have different use cases.
 Inducers are nice for creating predefined state updater packages. `store.setState()` is nice for on-the-fly state updates &ndash; use cases are similar to React's [`setState()`](https://reactjs.org/docs/react-component.html#setstate).

 The advantage of using inducers and `store.setState()` over `store.hydrate()` is that the new state is deeply merged into the existing state.
 Thus headaches like: